Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

     If the download fails, read below on [Download Problems](#download-problems).
-10. [Only if you use the outdated Psychtoolbox 3.0.14 or earlier and need high quality sound output, you may need to install some extra software.
-Click this link to find info about download and installation of it][ASIO]

 If you want to know more about the downloader, see [DownloadPsychtoolbox][docs-download] (or `help DownloadPsychtoolbox` in the Matlab command window.)